NEARBuilders/bos-workspace/README.md

 The bos-workspace dev server is specially configured with the near-bos-webcomponent to automatically set the `rpc` attribute with the [proxy-rpc](#proxy-rpc).

+## Deploying to Web4

+If you specify an `index` in your bos.config.json, then bos-workspace will display your widgets through the latest version of [near-bos-webcomponent](https://github.com/nearbuilders/near-bos-webcomponent), or the gateway provided via the `-g` flag.

+This involves some html manipulation in order to set the web component's attributes.
+The html that is created can be found in the designated destination (defaults to `/build`).
+This html can be used to easily deploy your site with widgets to [web4](https://github.com/vgrichina/web4).

+1. Be sure to have deployed a web4 smart contract, such as the [web4-min-contract](https://github.com/vgrichina/web4-min-contract)
+2. Move the output index.html to your `/public` or `/dist` if not using a bundler.
+3. [TEMP] Remove the rpc and config attributes from `near-social-viewer` element.
+4. Run [web4 deploy](https://github.com/vgrichina/web4-deploy) with src being the directory that holds this index.html and the account you have a contract deployed to.

+**This is a rough first draft of the implementation and will be improved upon.**

 ## Commands

 You can run `bw` or `bos-workspace` to see the list of commands.